massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 ##### Case 2: Adding contextual info as visually hidden text doesn't help:

-It needs supplemental information, but it doesn't make sense to add it as visually hidden text.
+Sometimes it doesn't make sense to add contextual information as visually hidden text.

 The label doesn't make sense by itself.